nmstreethran/notebook/python-package-notes.md

 > - Use conda environments for isolation
 >   - Create a conda environment to isolate any changes pip makes
 >   - Environments take up little space thanks to hard links
->   - Care should be taken to avoid running pip in the “root” environment
+>   - Care should be taken to avoid running pip in the "root" environment
 >
 > - Recreate the environment if changes are needed
 >   - Once pip has been used, conda will be unaware of the changes